ChrisNatePollock/ChrisNatePollock.github.io/README.txt

 The website contains an interactive report embedded in the page at the top.

 Additional articles have blurbs about the data analytics and are provided to open a live application upon click within a new tab.

+Courses, Consulting & Contact Pages are available to reach out.